PlummersSoftwareLLC/Primes/BENCHMARK.md

 * chart
 * csv
 * json (this also includes the machine information data)
+* minifiedjson (same as json, but not pretty-printed)

 The output format can be controlled via the `FORMATTER` variable like this: